Datavault-UK/automate-dv/docs/macros.md

 ```

 - Can provide multiple columns as a list to create a concatenated hash
+- When multiple columns are provided, they are alpha-sorted automatically.
 - Casts a column as ```VARCHAR```, transforms to ```UPPER``` case and trims whitespace
 - ```'^^'``` Accounts for null values with a double caret
 - ```'||'``` Concatenates with a double pipe